 - Logical Harmony**

 *Note: This is Jordan Samuel’s Youtube channel and he provides a multitude of helpful skincare tips and information that could jumpstart your own research for what’s best for your skin.
-I love that he honestly acknowledges the limitations of his own expertise and the pitfalls of trendy skincare marketing that we are all susceptible to, especially in the green beauty community.
+I love that he honestly acknowledges the limitations of his own expertise and the pitfalls of trendy skincare marketing that we are all susceptible to, whether we’d like to admit it or not.
 His interviews with other skincare brand owners/formulators are also fun and very informative.
 His channel is basically a must-watch for skincare junkies that want skincare products that actually perform as advertised.

 **Note: This blog isn’t an “all-natural” blog but it is a cruelty-free blog that primarily features vegan beauty products.